 The most prominent effects unit used on the album was the Tascam 122 MKII, imparting a subtle analog slap-back to the vocal tracks.
 The use of this effect is perhaps most noticeable in the album’s opening song, as well as during the opening moments of Clan in da Front.

 Though nine different MC’s appear on the album, each voice was easily distinguishable.
 The raspy delivery of Ol’ Dirty Bastard, the monotonous tone of GZA, Raekwon’s commanding voice – each member of the Wu-Tang Clan brought their own unique style and flavour to the album, all tied together through the common themes of comic books, kung-fu, chess, smoking weed and life in New York City.

 The dark, explicit, yet humorous nature of the lyrics were unlike anything occurring at the time in hip-hop and Wu-Tang found the perfect combination to set themselves apart from their contemporaries.
-Combining the aggression and violent imagery of N.W.A with the comedic skits and playful tone of De La Soul – and with a dash of grainy analog charm – Enter the 36 Chambers was a landmark release for its time and still ranks among the most innovative and influential hip-hop albums ever created.
+Combining the aggression and violent imagery of N.W.A with the comedic skits and playful tone of De La Soul – and with a dash of grainy analog charm – Enter the Wu-Tang (36 Chambers) was a landmark release for its time and still ranks among the most innovative and influential hip-hop albums ever created.